-4. Update logind.conf file by uncommenting theses 4 lines with your prefered text editor.
+4. Open the logind.conf file with your preferred text editor.

 $ sudo vim /etc/systemd/logind.conf